pedro-lucinda/uaiFood/README.md

 # UaiFood
-A restaurant list, you can search for restaurants in a location and learn more about.
+A Web Site to search for restaurants in your location and learn more about them.

 ## What Works:
 - Able to Search For Locations.